-If you have decided you need a grab rail to help you get in and out of the bath or shower, there are many different types that can offer support.
+If you have decided you need a bathroom grab rail to help you get in and out of the bath or shower, there are many different types that can offer support.
 A bathtub grab bar can be fixed securely to the side of the bath to offer assistance getting in and out.
 Most are adjustable to suit different depths and can be tightened and loosened where necessary, making it is easy to uninstall if need be.
 If a lot of support is needed in the bath, a bath tap rail fixes securely over most sets of taps to offer grip and an aid to pull yourself up or forward.
 Suction grab rails are a perfect addition to any shower, wet room or bath area as they are designed to aid user stability (however they do not support full body weight).
 The pressure switches on the grab rail create a strong vacuum on the suction pads when fitted correctly to tiles.
 If something more specialist is needed, the Mobeli range of rails are designed to be adjustable to suit the users need, these also use strong suction cups.
 There are many stylish and modern designs available in grab rails to coincide with most bathroom decor, you can choose from chrome, white, white & mint, stainless steel, grey and more.

 If assistance is needed around the toilet, and a frame is a little too bulky, there are options that you may find more suitable.
 A drop down rail provides support when approaching or leaving the toilet, and folds away neatly when not in use.
 These often have styles with support legs for extra strength.
-If white feels a little too “clinical”, a drop down rail in chrome can add a stylish touch to your bathroom.

 Grab rails for around the home